toitlang/jaguar/README.md

 # Jaguar: Live reloading for your ESP32s

-Jaguar enables live reloading for your ESP32 application development.
-Develop, update, and restart your applications in less than two seconds via WiFi.
+Jaguar enables live reloading when developing code for the ESP32.
+Develop, update, and restart your code in less than two seconds via WiFi.
 Use the really fast development cycle to iterate quickly and learn fast!

 ## What is it?

-Jaguar is a small Toit program that runs on your ESP32.
-It uses the capabilities of the [Toit virtual machine](https://github.com/toitlang/toit) to let you update and restart your ESP32 applications written in Toit over WiFi.
-Change your Toit code in your editor, update the application on your device, and restart it all within seconds.
+Jaguar is a small Toit application that runs on your ESP32.
+It uses the capabilities of the [Toit virtual machine](https://github.com/toitlang/toit) to let you update and restart your ESP32 code written in Toit over WiFi.
+Change your code in your editor, update it on your device, and restart it all within seconds.
 No need to flash over serial, reboot your device, or wait for it to reconnect to your network.